Max Drischner: Life and work

 The three Drischners found their final resting place at the cemetery in Lautenthal in the Harz mountains.

-Fritz Feldmann wrote in the 1973-edition of MGG (Musik in Geschichte und Gegenwart) about Drischner's compositions: "Drischner's reproductive activity was born by the youth movement, unpretencious, serving only the church community and never emphasized the virtuoso.
-Parallel to that are his compositions which according to his own opinion are captured improvisations that in the line of the ritual want to be intelligible to each church member.
+Fritz Feldmann wrote in the 1973 edition of MGG (Musik in Geschichte und Gegenwart) about Drischner's compositions: "Drischner's reproductive activity was born by the youth movement, unpretentious, serving only the church community and never emphasizing the virtuoso.
+Parallel to that are his compositions, which, according to his own opinion, are captured improvisations that, in the line of the ritual, want to be intelligible to each church member.
 They want to avoid modern paths without becoming a slave to the epigonic copy of the style of a specific standard.
-They are distinguished by an ever tonal melodic that is even with recitative texts songlike and beholden especially to the Silesian and also the Nordic folklore."
+They are distinguished by an ever tonal melodic that is even with recitative texts, songlike and beholden especially to the Silesian and also the Nordic folklore."